Grey Poupon: In popular culture

-The "Pardon me, would you have any Grey Poupon?" commercials have been parodied in many films and TV shows, including Wayne's World (1992), Married... with Children's "Old Insurance Dodge", WWE SmackDown and Family Guy's "Blue Harvest" (September 23, 2007).
+The "Pardon me, would you have any Grey Poupon?" commercials have been parodied in many films and TV shows, including Wayne's World (1992), Married... with Children's "Old Insurance Dodge", WWE SmackDown and Family Guy's "Blue Harvest".
 The question was asked by Michael J. Fox's character, while preparing to eat a frog dog in the film The Hard Way (1991), by Little Richard in The Naked Truth, and by the Dutch character (Joost Michael de Witt) in Emilio Estevez's film The Way (2010).
 The line was also mentioned in a deleted scene from The Office, said by character Andy Bernard.

-In her semi-autobiographical 1983 novel Heartburn, Nora Ephron's protagonist describes the recipe for an ideal vinaigrette as "mix two tablespoons of Grey Poupon mustard with two tablespoons good redwine vinegar.
+In her semi-autobiographical 1983 novel Heartburn, Nora Ephron's protagonist describes the recipe for an ideal vinaigrette as "mix two tablespoons of Grey Poupon mustard with two tablespoons good red wine vinegar.
 Then, whisking constantly with a fork, slowly add six tablespoons olive oil, until the vinaigrette is thick and creamy; this makes a very strong vinaigrette that is perfect for salad greens like arugula and watercress and endive."

 The Grey Poupon name has appeared frequently in hip-hop and rap lyrics since 1992, when Das EFX mentioned the brand on their song "East Coast".
-Artists such as MF DOOM, Kanye West, Big Sean, Jay Z, Kendrick Lamar, and T-Pain have all referenced Grey Poupon in their song lyrics.
+Artists such as MF DOOM, Kanye West, Eminem, Big Sean, Jay-Z, Busta Rhymes, Kendrick Lamar, and T-Pain have all referenced Grey Poupon in their song lyrics.
 According to rapper Open Mike Eagle, the prevalence of these references is attributable to how convenient it is to create a rhyme with the brand name as well as how strongly the product is associated with class, style, and luxury.

+Grey Poupon has also been tied to Northern California, notably in 2020 during an Instagram live featuring then-Senator and future Vice President Kamala Harris and Senator Mark Warner, when Warner teases her for showing her Northern California identity in using Grey Poupon mustard on a tuna melt.